-- In KS1, parents are invited into school every day whereby they look at their own child's progress and misconceptions. - Parent workshops are held at the beginning of the year in Nursery and Reception to introduce parents to the use of Numicom and other Structured Maths Apparatus that they can support their children with using. - Target setting mornings take place termly whereby parents are invited into the classroom to see the new targets that their children have been set to enable parents to support their children with their progress. - Parent Meetings take place in every year group at the start of the year to introduce techniques used to teach Maths in school. - SATS Meetings are held for parents of children in Year 6. - When significant changes have been/are made to the Maths curriculum, parents are invited to a meeting or sent information via the half termly newsletter.
+- Parent workshops are held at the beginning of the year in Nursery and Reception to introduce parents to the use of Numicom and other Structured Maths Apparatus that they can support their children with using. - Target setting mornings take place termly whereby parents are invited into the classroom to see the new targets that their children have been set to enable parents to support their children with their progress. - Parent Meetings take place in every year group at the start of the year to introduce techniques used to teach Maths in school. - SATS Meetings are held for parents of children in Year 6. - When significant changes have been/are made to the Maths curriculum, parents are invited to a meeting or sent information via the half termly newsletter.